navapbc/template-infra/docs/decisions/infra/0000-use-markdown-architectural-decision-records.md

 Chosen option: "MADR 2.1.2", because

 * Implicit assumptions should be made explicit.
-  Design documentation is important to enable people understanding the decisions later on.
+  Design documentation is important to enable people to understand the decisions later on.
   See also [A rational design process: How and why to fake it](https://doi.org/10.1109/TSE.1986.6312940).
 * The MADR format is lean and fits our development style.
 * The MADR structure is comprehensible and facilitates usage & maintenance.